 Homebound instruction may be appropriate for a limited number of students, such as students who are medically fragile and are not able to participate in a school setting with other students.
-However, a medically fragile student may benefit educationally and socially from a general education classroom placement, and may be provided with medically-related services that would permit such a placement.
+However, a medically fragile student may benefit educationally and socially from a general education classroom placement where they be provided with medically-related services that would permit such a placement.
 Homebound is not an appropriate placement consideration or an acceptable alternative when a due process hearing or disciplinary action is pending.

-- a.
-Homebound Services for Students receiving Special Education are for students with an IEP who are unable to attend classes due to physical or mental illness where confinement in a hospital or in the home is expected to be a minimum of fifteen (15) consecutive school days.
-Homebound services are: - intended to be a temporary service; and - the responsibility of the student's attending school.
+Homebound Services for Students receiving Special Education are for students with an IEP who are unable to attend classes due to physical or mental illness where confinement in a hospital or in the home is expected to meet the definition of chronically absent (10% of days in attendance).

+nebound services are:

+- intended to be a temporary service; and - the responsibility of the student's attending school.

-Homebound instruction is provided:
+bound instruction is provided

-- in the home, by a one-on-one Homebound instructor; - by referring school staff; and - is the responsibility of the charter school.
+- in the home, by a one-on-one Homebound instructor; by referring school staff; and - is the responsibility of the charter school.